ably77/DCOS-Airgapped/LocalUniverse/README.md

 ![](https://github.com/ably77/DCOS-Airgapped/blob/master/resources/LocalU-step2b.png)

-**Step 2c:** SSH into Instance and navigate to the CertifiedUniverse directory
+**Step 2c:** SSH into Instance and navigate to the CustomUniverse directory

 This instance is accessible using the default Mesosphere key provided (via OneLogin)[https://mesosphere.onelogin.com/notes/41130] and is using CentOS as the OS